pdefusco/MLOps_CML_DEV_Proj/README.md

-# CML MLOps Workshop DEV Proj
+# CML MLOps Workshop - DEV Project

 This is the DEV git repository for the [CML MLOps Workshop](https://github.com/pdefusco/CML_MLOps_ACE_Workshop).
 For a more detailed expalantion of the use case and artifacts, please visit the [step by step guide](https://github.com/pdefusco/CML_MLOps_ACE_Workshop).